ChrisDeForest/AutoFisherScript/README.md

 ```
 5. Log into Discord manually in the opened Chrome window, then press Enter in the terminal.

+> [!NOTE]
+> Don't forget to change any file paths mentioned above to the respectful paths on your machine

 ## ⏯️ Pause & Resume

 Press ```Ctrl + Alt + P``` at any time in the terminal to pause or resume the bot.